xieyuheng/inner/persons/coxeter/generators-and-relations-for-discrete-groups.md

 - the cayley is the universal covering space of torus.

-- in the construction of universal covering space of a space, different pathes are distinct as different points.
+- in the construction of universal covering space of a space, different paths are distinct as different points.

 - a group defined by generators and relations, is the fundamental group of the corresponding space in AT1,